 Since the outbreak of COVID-19 in 2020, It became even worse because it harmed the economy worldwide to a certain degree.
 I’ve been witnessing lots of small businesses struggling to survive in a very competitive market, not only here in Canada and the USA but also throughout the world.
 Even though Canada’s numbers are more optimistic than the USA’s, it is still tough to be successful after five years since the company started even before COVID-19, let alone now.

 A couple of months ago, I came up with the idea that resulted in Sharing is the key initiative.
 Why not donate some of our time to share knowledge, business management and software technology expertise to make things better?

-My educational background in Software Technology, along with my professional experience running this software company under so many different roles for all of those years, allowed me to come up with this project to turn software technology accessible to many people and small businesses.
+My educational background in Software Technology and my professional experience running this software company under so many different roles for all of those years allowed me to develop this project to turn software technology accessible to many people and small businesses.

-I believe this initiative, of sharing know-how and leveraging small businesses, would help many people and warm up the economy, generating more employment and consuming.
+I believe this initiative, of sharing know-how and leveraging small businesses, will help many people and warm up the economy, generating more employment and consuming.

 That’s what we did, two local businesses came to me during COVID-19, and we developed static websites and helped them every step of the way to publishing.

 One is a local eyelash service and training company called NIXLASH.
 For this project, we used the following technologies: GatsbyJS, ReactJS, GraphQL, MDX files, to name a few, and we integrated it with Instagram and Setmore booking system.

 As a Proof Of Concept, both pro bono projects taught me that it’s feasible to bring some improvement to small businesses with little effort and at no cost.
 Those projects were developed using docker containers for all dependencies.

 There is a couple of ongoing projects right now, and I will publish them as soon as they are finished.